Key takeaways:

 Symptoms of ascites vs. belly fat

-Apart from having a distended and smooth appearance, you can differentiate ascites from belly fat from the symptoms you experience.
-Besides the accumulation of fat around the belly area, belly fat often doesn't cause unpleasant symptoms.
-Ascites, on the other hand, have a wide range of symptoms.
+Besides fat accumulation around the belly area, belly fat often doesn't cause unpleasant symptoms.
+Ascites, on the other hand, have a wide range of symptoms, such as:

 How to treat ascites

-Healthcare professionals are in the best position to diagnose and treat health conditions like ascites.
-Your doctor can recommend diuretic medications like chlorothiazide, metolazone, indapamide, hydrochlorothiazide, torsemide, bumetanide, and triamterene.
+Your doctor may recommend diuretic medications like chlorothiazide, metolazone, indapamide, hydrochlorothiazide, torsemide, bumetanide, and triamterene.
 These medications, also known as "water pills," can help eliminate salt (sodium) and water from your body.

 Your doctor can also remove some of the fluid using a slender needle if the ascites are affecting your breathing.
 This process is called paracentesis.